AlexVotry/patientRegister/README.md

 User can login or register.
 The login is authenticated with passport-local-mongoose.

+You can login as an administrator:

+`email: drwho@email.com, pw: secret`

-You can login as an administrator (email: drwho@email.com, pw: secret), or you can register using whatever info you like.
+or you can register using whatever info you like.

-You will be sent to the calendar and you can choose when to make an appointment. this app fulfills these requirements:
+You will be sent to the calendar and you can choose when to make an appointment.

+This app fulfills these requirements:
 Requirements​:
 1. The patient has to submit their name, date of birth, phone number, email, address, photo (driver license) and appointment time to register.
 2. The admin should be able to view all the registered patients from the website.